Shield LED components from shorts, shock and

 The bottom line is protection.

-Well-insulated electronic components are more likely to perform reliably over
+Well-insulated components are more likely to perform reliably over the expected

 materials from Dow Corning can help protect LED components against an